America's lethal weapon of choice

 IN AROUND eight to 10 minutes, Adam Lanza fired hundreds of rounds in the Sandy Hook Elementary School from a Bushmaster AR-15, killing 20 students, six staff and himself.
-According to the Connecticut medical examiner, the seven victims he performed autopsies upon had been shot between three and 11 times each.

 An AR-15 jammed in the hands of a killer in Oregon the week before last, preventing him from killing more than two.
 Another was used in the July shooting in a Colorado cinema in which 12 people died and 58 were injured.
 Martin Bryant used an AR-15 in Port Arthur.